jina-ai/jina/docs/fundamentals/flow/flow-api.md

 ### Limiting outstanding requests
 By default, a Client will just send requests as fast as possible without any throttling.
 This can potentially put a lot of load on the `Flow` if the Client can send requests faster than they are processed in the `Flow`.
 Typically, this is most likely to happen for expensive index Flows.

-You can control the number of in flight requests per Client with the `prefetch` argument, e.g.- Setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
+You can control the number of in flight requests per Client with the `prefetch` argument, e.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
 By default, prefetch is disabled (set to 0).

 ```{code-block} python
 ---